Burros (film): Development and pre-production

 Jefferson Stein researched the Tohono O’odham Nation for two years and worked with the community on the subject matter of the film.
-He and the producers lived by the reservation during pre-production.
+He and the producers lived on the reservation during pre-production.
 Stein further explained this, by saying: "Awareness is the first thing.
 There were hundreds of stories that I heard while I was there that inspired moments of this project."
 The film is told over a 24-hour period, ending where it starts, done to highlight the cyclical nature of the separation of families at the border.

 The film was developed through fiscal sponsorship by Film Independent.

 Casting

 The actors in the film had not acted before.
 Amaya Juan was discovered through the local Toka team, the women-only sport she plays in the film.
 Zuemmy Carrillo was cast during lunch at a Bilingual elementary school in nearby Tucson.

 Filming

 Principal photography took place over four days on the Tohono O'odham Nation Reservation.